lchalabi/dating/README.md

 ### Upsert user relationship
 **POST http://localhost:8080/dating/relationships/upsert**
 Changes one user's relationship with another.
-Possibly changes include LIKED, DISLIKED, and BLOCKED.
+Possible status updates include LIKED, DISLIKED, and BLOCKED.
+Any state transitions between these three are possible.
+However, if a user has been blocked by another user they will not be able to change their relationship with that user.
+The perspective of a state change is from user1Id.

 **JSON** for request body: ```{"user1Id": {int}, "user2Id": {int}, "status": {string}}```